 November 14, 2018.
-That's the date Bethesda announced for Fallout 76 at E3, though there was another interesting bit of information revealed: there will be a beta for Fallout 76, available to those who pre-order the game.
-We don't yet know when that beta will begin, but we'll update you when we find out.
+That's the date Bethesda announced for Fallout 76 at E3, and it will be preceded by a beta (or B.E.T.A) for Fallout 76, available to those who pre-order the game.

 Fallout 76 is an online multiplayer survival game

-As rumored, Fallout 76 is an online multiplayer survival game in the vein of DayZ or Rust.
+As rumored, Fallout 76 is an online multiplayer survival game.
 That's quite a departure from Fallout's traditional singleplayer roots, though it will have a storyline and quests to complete as in its singleplayer RPGs.

 And unlike some other online survival games, you'll be sharing the world with relatively few other players.
 There won't be hundreds of players per server, but dozens—about 24 to 32, apparently.
 On Fallout 76's sprawling map, you won't be running into other players every time you turn around.
 When you die, you won't lose your progress, either.
 Just the junk in your inventory, which you can choose to go back and retrieve.

 "This is not an MMO and this is not a battle royale," Bethesda's Pete Hines told Variety.
 "It’s supposed to feel like they just left the vault."